dayanidhicse/purescript-presto/DESIGN.md

 ```
 But it also make the code more complex and hard to define instances, as we use data types like "FlowMethod a s" and "Exists (FlowMethod a)" to hide the s inside.
 We can't define instances for "FlowMethod s" over type variable a.

 Under the hood, it's just unsafeCoerce data types to fool the type system.
-In order to make it easy for use to use, I've defined a similar Existing data type:
+In order to make it easy for us to use, I've defined a similar Existing data type:
 ```
 data Existing :: (Type -> Type -> Type) -> Type -> Type
 ```